yuchen-w/DCES-Simulator/README.md

 ![image](https://cloud.githubusercontent.com/assets/3355737/8119285/4df7767a-108c-11e5-9cb6-6162bc0e47cd.png)

 ##Notes
 - Generation and demand profiles are stored in the `./data` folder.
-If changes aer made to any of the csv files, make sure to open them up in a text editor of your choice and get rid of the new line.
+If changes are made to any of the csv files, make sure to open them up in a text editor of your choice and get rid of the new line.
 - finishTime of 119 simulates for 24 hours, 839 simulates 7 days.
-When changing the finishTime, make sure to change the parameter `hours` too.
+When changing the finishTime, be sure to change the parameter `hours` too.

 ## Project List